Azure Security Center Pricing And Features: Monitoring Cloud Computing Resources

 With its Free tier and expanded security features, Microsoft Defender for Cloud helps you safeguard resources across Azure, other clouds, and on-premises.
-The Microsoft Defender for Cloud Free Tier features a Secure Score for Azure and AWS environments, as well as continuous evaluation and security advice.
+The Microsoft Defender for Cloud Free Tier features a Secure Score for Azure and AWS environments, continuous evaluation, and security advice.

 For the first 30 days, Microsoft Defender for Cloud is free.
 Any usage that lasts longer than 30 days will be directly charged according to the Azure Security Center pricing structure listed below.

 |Microsoft Defender for Servers||$0.02/Server/hour|